vislyhq/visly-state/website/docs/selectors.md

 }
 ```

-As you can see above we have changed our selector to be a function which takes an id and then returns a state selector.
-This way we can pass any arguments we want to the selector.
+As you can see above, we've changed our selector to be a function that takes an ID and then returns a state selector.
+This way, we can pass any arguments we want to the selector.